bookdash/bookdash-books/README.md

 * Use Document Bleed Settings: unchecked
 * Simulate Overprint unchecked

-### Editing the config file
+### Editing the metadata file

-Each book's details are included in the main `_config.yml` file.
+Each book's details are included in `_data/meta.yml`.

-The config file is fairly easy to understand just by reading through it.
-Each book's details are set in three levels:
+This file is fairly easy to understand just by reading through it.
+Each book's details are set in two levels:

-*	Info that relates to all books (e.g. the CSS stylesheets we use)
-	*	Info that relates to all editions of a book (e.g. the original team that created it)
+*	Info that relates to the original and, therefore, all editions of a book (e.g. the original team that created it)
 	*	Info that relates to a specific translation (e.g. the language it's in).

 Since even small mistakes in this file can break the whole website, only certain people are able to edit it.